prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 ## Microsoft Azure Functions

+### Overview

+* Released: 2016
+* Focus: General serverless computing.
+Azure service integration.
+* Language support: Broad
+* Maturity: Mature
+* Pricing: By invocation and resource consumption.
+Tiered bundles available.

 ### General description

-Microsoft Azure Functions is the serverless offering of the Azure cloud ecosystem, released in 2016.
+[Microsoft Azure Functions](https://azure.microsoft.com/en-us/services/functions/) is the serverless offering of the Azure cloud ecosystem, released in 2016.
 While AWS Lambda had a head start, Microsoft was able to use their example as a starting point for developing their own pricing strategy, positioning, and features.

 Because Azure Functions aims to fill the same niche in its service catalog as AWS Lambda it is, in many ways, a similar product.
 Even so, there are some important distinctions that distinguish Microsoft's offering.